Tip: Download the guide: From ROAS to POAS and learn how to implement Profit On Ad Spend step-by-step in your campaigns.

 Why then the shift?
 The shift from ROAS to POAS is mainly taking place because the optimisation options within campaigns are increasingly disappearing.

-To gain competitive advantage in campaign types such as Smart Shopping, it is therefore increasingly about who can send the best data signals to Google.
+To gain competitive advantage in campaign types such as Performance Max, it is therefore increasingly about who can send the best data signals to Google.
 Is your competitor taking profitability into account and you’re not?
 Then there is a good chance that you will lose the conversions with the highest profit value.
 You are then left with the conversion for which you get little value in return, or even incur losses.

 So, how to use POAS target?

 You can prevent a wrong image of your results by comparing not the turnover, but the margin per advertisement against the costs, and so be able to see the profitability per advertisement.
-That is the POAS: the Profit On Ad Spent.
+That is the POAS: the Profit On Ad Spend.
 The POAS is also the profit (better still: gross margin) per ad divided by the advertising costs.

 In the example below, you can see how an e-commerce marketer looks at how two different bag ads work, using ROAS and POAS: